 The Code letters represented a time code.
 The 30 implements had short lives and frequent replacement of type was necessary.
 At least nine varieties of O1 and ten of T1 are known and varieties are discussed and shown HERE.

-They were introduced in November 1886.
-The 'X' group was the first in use, with the others following gradually and up to the end of 1896 the stamps were cancelled by obliterators with the datestamps appearing elsewhere on the cover.
+They were introduced in January 1886 and up to the end of 1896 the stamps were cancelled by obliterators with the datestamps appearing elsewhere on the cover.
 They then came to be used as obliterators and were in use until October 1910.
 Most, but not all, of these pillar box codes are very common and I therefore only show a representative sample with the emphasis on covers and clear, complete examples where no covers have yet been seen.

 Code T1